DigitalGlobe/gbdxtools/docs/index.rst

 * Image classes that wrap all of the API calls, manage the geospatial metadata, and return NumPy arrays.
 These classes are based on `Dask <http://dask.pydata.org/>`_ arrays which defer the server calls until the image data is needed.

-* Simple visualization and analysis methods such as one-line plotting (using Matplotlib).
+* Simple visualization and analysis methods such as one-line plotting with Matplotlib (not included).

 CLI RdaTools